 Have the Cold?
 Do This

 When you find you’re succumbing to symptoms of the common cold or flu, one of the things you should take is a high-quality probiotic supplement that contains different probiotic strains as well as prebiotics.
 The intake of prebiotics, like in the form of inulin, help probiotics grow and colonize the intestinal tract.
-Oregano oil is also an important immune-supportive item you can use for reducing the duration of the cold and flu.
-Be sure to increase your fluid intake and get as much rest as you can.
+Also, be sure to increase your fluid intake and get as much rest as you can.

 What do you do when you feel a cold coming on?
 Leave your tips in the comments!

 - Langkamp-Henken B, Rowe CC, Ford AL, et al. Bifidobacterium bifidum R0071 results in a greater proportion of healthy days and a lower percentage of academically stressed students reporting a day of cold/flu: a randomised, double-blind, placebo-controlled study.
 Br J Nutr.
 2015 Feb 14;113(3):426-34. doi: 10.1017/S0007114514003997.

 - Dhabhar FS.
 Effects of stress on immune function: the good, the bad, and the beautiful.
 Immunol Res.
 2014 May;58(2-3):193-210. doi: 10.1007/s12026-014-8517-0.